• Skip to primary navigation

 Ingredient Notes

-• Lemons - When I tested this recipe with freshly squeezed lemon and bottled lemon juice, fresh juice gave the sorbet the best light and clean citrus flavor.
-You will need about 10-12 lemons for the juice and about 3-4 of them for the zest.
-You can definitely use bottled juice if needed; it tastes delicious, but the flavor isn't as punchy.
+• Fresh Lemons - I tested this recipe with both freshly squeezed lemon juice and bottled lemon juice, and fresh lemons gave the sorbet the brightest, freshest flavor.
+You'll need about 10-12 lemons for the juice and 3-4 lemons for the zest.
+Bottled lemon juice will work in a pinch, but it doesn't have the same vibrant flavor as fresh lemons.

 bowl of sugar, bowl of whole fresh lemons and a bowl of water.

 Want the quick version?
 Jump to the recipe card below.
-Or, keep reading for a detailed, step-by-step guide-perfect if you're new to making pasta from scratch.
+Or, keep reading for a detailed, step-by-step guide to making delicious homemade sorbet!

-• Herbs - Add chopped fresh basil or mint to the lemon simple syrup.
+• Herbs - Add a few fresh basil or mint leaves to the simple syrup while it simmers, then strain them out before chilling for a subtle herbal flavor.

-• Quantity - This recipe yields about 1 quart of sorbet.
-Depending on the capacity of your ice cream machine, you can adjust the recipe as needed.
+• Yield - This recipe makes about 1 quart of lemon sorbet.
+You can easily double or halve the recipe depending on the size of your ice cream maker.

 Cuisinart ice cream maker.